Treatments and Services

 - Heart problems that may arise in adulthood because of the heart defect or because of the prior surgical repair.
 These may include heart valve problems, arrhythmia or heart failure.
 This also includes managing risks for acquired heart disease, like blood pressure and cholesterol.

-- Problems with other organs or systems, such as the liver or blood vessels in other parts of the body, that may become affected by the heart defect or the prior surgical repair (like after a Fontan procedure).
-Family planning, such as:
+- Problems with other organs or systems, such as the liver or blood vessels in other parts of the body, that may be affected by the heart defect or the prior surgical repair (like after a Fontan procedure).

-- Whether a woman with heart disease is healthy enough to carry a pregnancy
+- Whether someone with heart disease is healthy enough to carry a pregnancy

 - The risk of having a baby with a heart defect